-This is a breakdown of the content in the Chicago TEFL Class, Barcelona, Spain TEFL Class, Costa Rica TEFL Class, Nicaragua TEFL Class, and Online TEFL course.
+This is a breakdown of the content in the Chicago TEFL Class, Barcelona, Spain TEFL Class, Costa Rica TEFL Class and Online TEFL course.
 Other TEFL classes offered by International TEFL Academy will cover very similar content, but the exact structure & syllabus will vary slightly.

 Learn more about our TEFL course syllabus.